jdkandersson/flake8-docstrings-complete/README.md

   section in the docstring.
 - `DCO012`: function/ method that yields a value and the docstring has multiple yields sections.
+- `DCO013`: function/ method raises one or more exceptions and the docstring does not have a raises section.
+- `DCO014`: function/ method that raises no exceptions and the docstring has a raises section.
+- `DCO015`: function/ method that raises one or more exceptions and the docstring has multiple raises sections.
+- `DCO016`: function/ method that raises one or more exceptions where one or more of the exceptions is not described in the docstring.
+- `DCO017`: function/ method has one or more exceptions described in the docstring which are not raised in the function/ method.

 ### Fix DCO001